zlarsen/zlarsen.github.io/_posts/2015-04-14-mysql-permissions-tips.md

 ```
 Make sure to use the column names that you recently created, and then put your values in in the same order that you listed them as seen above.

 Next we will want to create some MySQL views.
 Views are an easy way to grant MySQL permissions to someone whom you don't want be able to see all the MySQL database, and someone you especially don't want to have the ability to update or insert on your MySQL database.
 It is a great way to avoid MySQL injections, and create some great MySQL permissions.
-Let's create a MySQL view named `dept1`, `dept2`, and `dept3` so we can give every worker access to see only their department.
+Let's create a MySQL view named `dept1`, `dept2`, and `dept3` so we can give every worker access to see only their department:

 ```